phillipjohnston/obsidian-readwise-inbox/readme.md

 ## Installation

-Copy the rw-inbox folder (and all its contents) into your vault.
+Copy or clone the folder (and all its contents) into your vault.

 With this folder in your vault, open the **rw-inbox-viewer.md** file.
 This will display your highlights from the Readwise export folder.